RolandasRazma/RRiOS7Backport/README.md

 ### Goal
 * backport useful features from iOS7 to iOS6 to simplify transition for developers without using any private API.
 * backport should behave 100% same way on iOS6 as on iOS7 from developers and users perspective.
 For example it is ok to add implementation of `-[NSTimer setTolerance:]` that does nothing.
-* on iOS7 back ported API shouldn't have any effect on system.
+* on iOS7 back ported API shouldn't have any effect on system - default iOS implementation should be used.

 ### Why?
 Not all users will update to iOS7 and developer life is hard enaugh :)